 Bitcoin mining is big business, and it requires vast amounts of computer processing power.
 Various estimates of just how much CO2 it uses equate to around one million transatlantic flights, or the equivalent of the energy output of the Republic of Ireland, New Zealand, Hungary or Peru.
 While Bitcoin has undoubtedly disrupted the technology sector in recent years, its incredibly wasteful process needs to be improved.

-Bitcoin should be considered as one of the 21st century's most important technology breakthroughs.
+Bitcoin should be considered as one of the 21st century's most important technological breakthroughs.
 Who knows where the cryptocurrency – which has spawned countless imitators – will take us next?

 Next up: Is Forex Trading Worth the Risk?